Tuesday: Pre-Conference Events

 - The Art and Practice of Effective Conversations (2:00-4:00pm)

 "At its essence, every organization is a product of how its members think and interact," says the great organizational researcher Peter Senge.
 This interactive workshop will guide you through the steps to harnessing your organization’s single most important learning tool: Conversation.
 Whether working with internal management or an external project team, discover how to lead conversations that drive increased participation, greater productivity and better outcomes.
 You’ll leave with a variety of proven facilitation techniques that will help lead any enterprise toward more impressive and sustainable results.

 Ticket Required: $95-$195 each | Date: Tuesday, June 26

 From top sellers in the South Bay, to Multifamily & mixed-use developments along El Camino Real, the San Francisco Bay Area provides vibrant examples of diverse housing product.
 These daylong, docent-led tours offer a great way to explore the area's housing.

 You'll gain ideas and inspiration from architecture and land planning.

 - South Bay Sellers – New Housing for Silicon Valley’s Workforce (9:00am-4:00pm)

 Everyone knows that the Silicon Valley housing market is on fire.
 But how do builders differentiate themselves in a world where everything sells and anything less than $1 million is considered affordable?
 Take a tour of what is really selling in the South Bay today, and learn how area builders are matching consumer demand with quality, livable communities and a need to remain profitable.
-Spend a full day with us as we head south from the convention center and visit new home communities* in Milpitas, Fremont, Newark and Foster City.
+Spend a full day with us as we head south from the convention center and visit new home communities* in Milpitas, Fremont, Newark and San Mateo.